What is Rendang

 Beef rendang is of Indonesian origin, a much-celebrated concoction from the Minangkabau ethnic group of Indonesia.
 It’s often served at ceremonial occasions and to honored guests.

-I believe beef rendang was introduced to Malaysia when the Minangkabau settlers from Sumatra migrated to the southern part of the Malay peninsula during the era of the Melaka Sultanate, but I could be wrong.
-In any case, beef rendang is a very popular dish for many Malaysians, especially the Malay community.
+I believe rendang was introduced to Malaysia when the Minangkabau settlers from Sumatra migrated to the southern part of the Malay peninsula during the era of the Melaka Sultanate.
+Rendang is well loved by many Malaysians, especially the Malay community.